lubosz/liblub/README.md

 ### Headers

-The CMake script will download following headers from the [OpenGL Registry](http://www.opengl.org/registry/), if you dont have them in `/usr/include/GL3`, and put them into the local liblub include directory.
+The CMake script will download glcorearb.h from the [OpenGL Registry](http://www.opengl.org/registry/), if you dont have it in `/usr/include/GL`, and put them into the local liblub include directory.

-* gl3.h
-* glext.h
-* glxext.h

 ## Compile